ring-lang/ring/README.md

 ## 📱Mobile Development

-Using Ring we can distribute our applications for mobile platforms (Android, iOS, etc.)
+Using Ring, we can distribute our applications for mobile platforms (Android, iOS, etc.)

 ![ScreenShot](https://ring-lang.github.io/images/android_demo1.png)

 ## 🛠️Building Tools (Command Line)

-Using Ring we can whip up a CLI tool quickly and distribute it with ease.
+Using Ring, we can whip up a CLI tool quickly and distribute it with ease.
 The Ring Package Manager is an example of a powerful tool that we developed using Ring in a few hours.
-We recorded the development time (21 hours of development includes explaining each step)
+We recorded the development time (21 hours of development, including explaining each step)

 ![ScreenShot](https://ring-lang.github.io/images/cmddemo2.png)